d-bl/MAE-gf/docs/marian.md

 * [mt-0902-f][G-0902-f], [mt-0902-q][G-0902-q]

 ## Ants
 Ants came to life as a variation of the Slavic ground.
-The result looks like ants, see example 2.
+The result looks like ants, see mt-0665.
 In effect, the threads between the bottom and top position of two units will be <span class="stch">crossed</span> four times.
 Please note that there are no twists between the <span class="stch">cross only</span> and <span class="stch">whole stitch</span> at the pins.

 ![ants-foto][foto-0692] ![ants][pic-0692]